microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 * LED Bar Graph display with 10 segments
 * 10 resistors for current limiting the LED display.

-Note: Value of the resistor depends on the desired brightness, wavelength, and operating Vdd.
+Note: Value of the resistor depends on the desired brightness, wavelength, and operating voltage.

 ### Example Wiring